Occupational Health and Safety Policy

 b) Assume the importance of the occupational health and safety of its professionals and, in general, of the people participating in the value chain, as permanent and fundamental objectives that must prevail in any circumstances, and allocate the necessary resources thereto.

-c) Promote the highest standards of occupational safety and health for the professionals participating in the value chain, especially those of the suppliers, raising awareness and establishing the controls required to mitigate the risks inherent to the work performed, in accordance with the Occupational Safety, Health and Well-Being Risk Guidelines and Limits (the “Guidelines”), requiring contractors to comply with the established safety rules and causing them to participate in the preventive culture that has been implemented, adopting international best practices in the area.
+c) Promote the highest standards of occupational health and safety for the professionals participating in the value chain, especially those of the suppliers, raising awareness and establishing the controls required to mitigate the risks inherent to the work performed, in accordance with the Occupational Safety, Health and Well-Being Risk Guidelines and Limits (the “Guidelines”), requiring contractors, and encouraging them to in turn require their subcontractors who will operate at the Company’s facilities to comply with the established safety rules and causing them to participate in the preventive culture that has been implemented, adopting international best practices in the area.

-e) Foster ongoing monitoring of the professionals’ physical, social, mental and emotional health to ensure professionals are properly suited to their jobs.
+f) Foster ongoing monitoring of the professionals’ health, social well-being and mental and emotional health, to ensure professionals are properly suited to their jobs.

-f) Promote occupational health and safety training, competence and awareness among those participating in its value chain, especially at suppliers, strengthening a culture of excellence that promotes and improves a working environment that is consistent with the principles of dignity, mutual respect, confidentiality, cooperation and trust in the occupational health and safety (“OHS”) management system[1].
+g) Promote occupational health and safety training, competence and awareness among those participating in its value chain, especially at suppliers, encouraging commitment to employee consultation and participation and strengthening a culture of excellence that promotes and improves a working environment that is consistent with the principles of dignity, mutual respect, confidentiality, cooperation and trust in the occupational health and safety management system.

-i) Establish consistent, relevant and quantifiable occupational health and safety indicators that involve professionals and suppliers for the businesses, promoting their commitment to the achievement thereof, in accordance with the Guidelines.
+j) Establish consistent, relevant and quantifiable occupational health and safety indicators that make it possible to prioritise activities and establish action plans that involve professionals and suppliers for the businesses, promoting their commitment to the achievement thereof, in accordance with the Guidelines.

-j) Obtain and maintain occupational health and safety certifications in line with the strictest international standards, from the standpoint of ongoing improvement.
+k) Obtain and maintain occupational health and safety certifications in line with the strictest international standards, from the standpoint of commitment to ongoing improvement.

 4. Group-level Coordination